Natural materials perfect for reinforcement of bioplastics: better compatibility, composition stays fully renewable, and excellent recyclability.

 Generally it all starts with the selection of raw materials for the design and modelling phase, and a full life-cycle analysis.
 The end result is a high-performing product for the customer, plus improved manufacturing processes and tailored equipment where requested.

 Fibre treatments and modifications are major elements of our visionary work.
 We are able to reduce costs by using low-cost additives, or improve the properties with the help of thorough composite design.
-“We can also reduce product weight and the amount of raw material used,” guarantees VTT’s principal scientist Kalle Nättinen.
+“We can also reduce product weight and the amount of raw material used,” guarantees VTT’s research team leader Kalle Nättinen.

 Our primary expertise includes such materials as biopolymers, bioplastics and biofoams, as well as natural fibres such as wood, cellulose, hemp and flax.
 VTT is aiming at the production of entirely bio-based materials with technical performance similar to state-of-the-art engineering plastics.